BarbeRousseLibre/hermessenger/README.md

 I try to do the things the right way, but I started this project from scratch with zero-PHP skills and almost no knowledge in this area (developping).

-Be aware there is for now almost no tests against bots / AI, beside a pending mail queue and rejecting disposable e-mail domains, see below.
+Be aware there is for now almost no tests against bots / AI, beside a pending mail queue and rejecting disposable e-mail domains and an honey-pot, see below.

 The usage of [PHPDotenv](https://github.com/vlucas/phpdotenv) isn't the expected way for production use for now, too.